 During the healing process, you or your loved one will build a strong, supportive relationship with your master’s level therapist and the clinical team.
 Group and individual therapy sessions focus on gaining awareness between the mind and body and strengthening the desire to change.
 These sessions are a safe container to begin making behavioral changes and learn new, healthy coping skills.
 Groups are held daily and individual sessions are determined between the client and their primary therapist.

-Prescription stimulants cause a significant loss of appetite, which leads to stomach pain and weight loss.
+Prescription stimulants, such as Adderall or Ritalin, cause a significant loss of appetite, which leads to stomach pain and weight loss.
 The Raleigh House focuses on proper nutrition to help new clients rebalance their system and to protect the organs that were affected by stimulant addiction.
 Maintaining a healthy diet routine and taking supplements and amino acids will help in fulfilling nutritional deficiencies that the stimulant has caused.
 Supplementing the body with vitamins it has lacked can also aid in the alleviation of withdrawal symptoms.

 Exercise benefits muscle tissue including vital organs like the heart and brain.
 Stimulant addiction damages these organs and causes high blood pressure, which can lead to a heart attack or stroke.
 The Raleigh House promotes physical activity as a part of treatment to strengthen muscle tissue, which helps with lowering blood pressure and reducing stress on the heart.
 Our drug addiction treatment program offers a variety of exercise options for our clients to choose from.